rlf-arlut/tmrg/doc/source/triplication.rst

    :linenos:

-You may see that 'porStatus'' signal got triplicated which is of course what we want.
+You may see that the ``porStatus`` signal is now triplicated, which is of course what we want.
-Lets think if this is what you really want.
+Lets now think if this is really what you want.
-If you connect it to some kind of digital bus, most likely you will have some voting on the way, so you will not have an information about individual signals.
-In order to solve the problem, you have to "code" some triplication manually.
-If you declare a wire with a special name and with a special assignment (like bellow) you gain access to the signal after triplication
+If you connect the ``porStatus`` to a digital bus, most likely you will have some voting on the way, so you will not have information regarding individual signals.
+In order to solve this problem, you need to "code" some triplication manually.
+If you declare a wire with a special name and a special assignment (like below) you gain access to the signal after triplication:

 .. code-block:: verilog
    :linenos: